Is flavor discrete?

 Let us consider few special cases with discrete symmetries.
 The active-sterile mixing matrix elements

 can be generated by the flavor-blind $\nu_S - \nu_a$ interactions.
 In this case $m^I$ has the ``democratic" form, while $m_a$ being subdominant gives required corrections.
 This can be realized as a consequence of $S_3$ symmetry for active neutrinos.
-The vector of mixing mass terms